INDIAN HIMALAYAN REGION (IHR) - ENVIRONMENTAL CHALLENGES

-Recommendations / solutions - Hill Town Planning and Architectural Norms
+(v) Recommendations/solutions - Hill Town Planning and Architectural Norms

-- Deforestation activities shall not be under taken unless appropriate measures are taken to avoid such damages.
+- Deforestation activities shall not be undertaken unless appropriate measures are taken to avoid such damages.

-- “Green roads” having channels for collection of water for irrigation purposes should be made a part of the construction norm.
+- “Green roads” having channels for the collection of water for irrigation purposes should be made a part of the construction norm.

-(B) TOURISM – WILL IT BE REGULATED?
+TOURISM - WILL IT BE REGULATED?

 Pilgrimage Tourism in Sensitive Areas

-- The Himalayas is known to be a home of saints, destination of pilgrimage since time immemorial.
+- The Himalayas is known to be a home of saints, the destination of pilgrimage since time immemorial.

-- For example, Badrinath, Kedarnath, Gangotri- Yamunotri and Hemkund Sahib in Uttarakhand, Manimahesh, Jwala Devi, Chintpurni, Naina Devi in Himachal Pradesh and Vaishnav Devi and Amarnath in Jammu & Kashmir, Khecheopalri and other sacred lakes in Sikkim are particularly important destinations.
+- For example, Badrinath, Kedarnath, Gangotri- Yamunotri, and Hemkund Sahib in Uttarakhand, Manimahesh, Jwala Devi, Chintpurni, Naina Devi in Himachal Pradesh, and Vaishnav Devi and Amarnath in Jammu & Kashmir, Khecheopalri and other sacred lakes in Sikkim are particularly important destinations.